joaomelo/arc/README.md

 The app is still in early stages.
 I work at it as a solo developer in my spare time after my main job working hours.
 When a version more suitable to experimenting and contributing is available i will update this file with instructions for installing, deploying and contributing.

-# Main Technical Decisions
+# Tech Stack

-The main driver is how to get the app into the hands of the user as needed.
+The main driver is how to get the app out there as early as possible and with least maintenance effort as possible.

 ## Serverless